-Principal of, and interest on, the bonds will be payable on each payment date and on the maturity date in U.S. dollars at the offices or agencies maintained by the Republic for such purpose (which initially will be the offices of the paying agents specified on the inside back cover page of this offering memorandum).
+Principal of, and interest on, the bonds of a series will be payable on each payment date for such series and on the maturity date for such series in U.S. dollars at the offices or agencies maintained by the Republic for such purpose (which initially will be the offices of the paying agents specified on the inside back cover page of this offering memorandum).